spectral-cockpit/specprepper/README.md

 # Overview

-For extracting knowledge from spectra in automated fashion (aka machine learning), spectra are typically preprocessed as part of the workflow.
+For extracting chemical and physical knowledge from spectra in automated fashion (aka machine learning), spectra are typically preprocessed as part of the workflow.
 This is mostly to reduce light scattering and other optical artefacts.

 The goal of {specprepper} is not only to wrap different signal processing methods and make them more accessible, but also to offer some of the exisiting algorithms with faster code implementations.